History of Toddington services

 Second Attempt

-Before opening the second round of tenders in February 1962, the Ministry were able to acquire a small additional plot of land on each side of the services, which created an odd-shaped site but offered a little more flexibility.
-They wanted interested firms they did not feel a bridge-restaurant proposal would work here, and would reject any such design.
+Before opening the second round of tenders in February 1962, the Ministry were able to acquire a small additional plot of land on each side of the road, which created an odd-shaped site but offered a little more flexibility.
+They warned interested firms that they did not feel a bridge-restaurant proposal would work here, and would reject any such design.

 Mecca Leisure had shown interest in bidding again but later decided not to.